 - Be a Mystery Shopper.
 If you want to earn money for shopping and don’t mind taking surveys, you can explore being a mystery shopper.
 You can get things like free meals and hotel stays too.
 Read more about being a mystery shopper here.

 - Google “Promo” and “Coupon” codes.
-Before buying anything online, open another tab (anyone else have 8 tabs open right now?) and do a quick Google search for the store name + promo code or coupon code.
+Before buying anything online, open another tab and do a quick Google search for the store name + promo code or coupon code.
 One of my favorite sites for finding these discounts is RetailMeNot.
 Lots of times, you’ll find an extra 15% off or free shipping.

 - Cut your own hair.
-Hair stylists can be expensive, so if having a great looking head of hair isn’t at the tippy top of your priority list, consider finding a cheaper stylist or even cutting your own (or your significant other’s hair).
+Hair stylists can be expensive, so if having a fantastic-looking head of hair isn’t at the tippy top of your priority list, consider finding a cheaper stylist or even cutting your own (or your partner’s hair).

 - Refinance your loans.
 If you’re able to refinance debt, such as student loans, for a lower interest rate, you could save money and lower your monthly payments.
-I’ve friends who’ve had great success refinancing student loans with SoFi.
-Not refinancing was my big student loan mistake.
-(You can read the full details about refinancing my student loans here.)
+I have friends who’ve had great success refinancing student loans with SoFi.
+You can read the full details about my big refinancing mistake here.

 - Practice contentment and gratitude.
 Being content with what you have and being grateful for what you have are two keys to making your financial dreams (and happiness) become your reality.

 - Use Swagbucks.
 You can earn money if you sign up for Swagbucks by using their search engine to do your regular searches, take 5-20 minute surveys, watch short videos, and more.
 You earn points for all of those items then you can redeem your points for gift cards to just about anywhere.